Emails are by far the most popular form of business communication.

 Why do you think that email has become so popular?

 Firstly, it is by far the most efficient way to communicate in writing, as it arrives instantaneously.
-Risk of loss and damage is not really an issue, as with traditional letter writing.
-However, virus and other issues can be a problem.
+The risk of loss and damage is not really an issue, as with traditional letter writing.
+However, viruses and other issues can be a problem.

 A Guide to Business Writing

 1 – Be concise.
 Get to the point and do not overuse words for the sake of filling up the email.

 2 – Structure of the email: Keep the professional structure and do not use informal language.
 LMHO for example, should not appear.

 3 – Subject: Make this clear that it relates to the email content

 4 – Always use Business English: No slang or regional words, use English that all can understand.
 Colleagues overseas should not be reading your emails and not understand any part of them.